Relm4/book/src/efficient_ui/tracker.md

 ## The icons

-Before we can select random icons, we need to quickly implement a function that will return us random image names available in the default GTK icon theme.
+Before selecting random icons, we need implement two functions, one for return random image name from the default GTK icon theme, and another that makes sure that when the images are updated, their names are not repeated.

 ```rust,no_run,noplayground
 {{#include ../../examples/tracker.rs:icons }}